takeshimg92/takeshimg92.github.io/_posts/2023-06-25-lie_derivatives.md

 ## Set-up: pushforwards and pullbacks

-Below, $\phi_t$ is a 1-parameter family of diffeomorphisms induced by a vector field $v = d/d\lambda$.
+Below, $\phi_t$ is a 1-parameter family of diffeomorphisms induced by a vector field $X = d/d\lambda$.
 We will present the rules that allow for the quick rule-of-thumb

 $$\boxed{\mbox{(pushforward of $T$)(stuff) = $T$(pullback of stuff)}},$$